To1iK/ImgPrint/README.md

 # ImagePrinting

 The image printing program works as a console application.
-It's designed for black/white printing of labels and reports by industrial printers with Windows drivers.

-### Version 1.0.0.0 provides the following features:
+### Version 1.0 provides the following features:
 - Convert image stream to one-bit bmp format
 - Print all images from the specified folder in background mode
 - Monitor the creation of new images in the folder and print them in multi-threaded mode